-The accompanying financial statements have been prepared on the accrual basis of accounting, whereby additions and deductions to net assets available for benefits, other than benefit payments, are recognized when earned or incurred, respectively.
+The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America on the accrual basis of accounting, whereby additions and deductions to net assets available for benefits, other than benefit payments, are recognized when earned or incurred, respectively.
 Benefit payments are recorded when paid.